You2751/Athlete-Step-Analytics/README.md

 ### 🎮 **Initial Idea: VideoPose3D for 3D Pose Estimation**

 I initially considered using **[VideoPose3D](https://github.com/facebookresearch/VideoPose3D)** to predict **3D poses from 2D keypoints**.
-This approach eliminates the need for explicit depth models by learning the relationship between 2D and 3D poses directly.
+This approach eliminates the need for explicit depth models by directly learning the relationship between 2D and 3D poses.

 - **Dataset Requirement:** Planned to use the **SportsPose** dataset, which aligns perfectly with the sports analytics use case.
 However, accessing this dataset required a special request, and **I didn't receive permission** in time.